POLYVIEW-3D Tutorial

 Note that this definition is different to that used by the ConSurf server, which provides an alternative assessment of evolutionary conservation and mapping of putative functional hot spots (please refer to ConSurf documentation for details).
 However, POLYVIEW-3D also accepts PDB files generated by the ConSurf server with B-factors modified according to its conservation scale and produces the images with the original ConSurf coloring scheme (see section Advanced structure annotation for details).

 Highlighting residues based on their conservation scores is similar to the option available in Chains coloring and rendering field set.
-However, instead of coloring the whole chain, only selected residues are highlighted based on the threshold for the conservation score that is applied.
+However, instead of coloring the whole chain, only selected residues are highlighted based on the threshold applied to conservation scores.

 Images below demonstrate this option, using the same protein complex as in previous section (PDB id 1izn).
 As can be seen from these images, highly conserved residues are mostly located at the protein interface, whereas the rest of the structure is rather variable in this case.